 Now push your image on your Docker repository.
 (You may have to use Docker login)

 You now have a basic Open Match Match Function service that can be called by Open Match Core using gRPC protocol.
-This is not production-ready, however you should be able to grasp the basic of Open Match Front End.
+This is not production-ready, however you should be able to grasp the basics of Open Match Front End.
 You also created a Docker image and pushed it to your repository.